b1rdmania/launch-layer-mvp-propulsion-dex/docs/airdrop-recipes.md

-# 🎁 Airdrop Recipes
+# 🎉 Claimable Airdrops

+Airdrops on Launch Layer are all about rewarding your community and growing your project in a fair, transparent way.
+Everything happens on-chain—no middlemen, no platform tokens, and no hidden requirements.
+Whether you're a user or a protocol, Launch Layer makes it easy to participate in or run airdrop campaigns.

-## 👥 For Users
+## 👤 For Users

-- Discover and claim airdrops via a unified interface.
+- Discover and claim airdrops from a single, easy-to-use dashboard.
 (TODO: Confirm if Launch Layer has a UI for airdrop claims)
-- Eligibility does not require holding a platform token or participating in the token sale unless specified by the project.
+- Each project sets its own eligibility rules; you don't need to hold a platform token or join a sale unless the project says so.
+- All claims are non-custodial and handled directly by your wallet.

-## 🛠️ For Protocols
+## 🏗️ For Protocols

-- Configure custom airdrop campaigns.
+- Launch custom airdrop campaigns to engage your community.
 (TODO: Confirm if Launch Layer supports this and how)
-- Select eligibility criteria (NFTs, tokens, whitelists).
+- Choose who's eligible (NFTs, tokens, whitelists, etc.).
-- Configure allocation logic and schedule snapshots.
+- Set up snapshot timing and allocation logic.
-- Deposit tokens into secure contract.
+- Deposit tokens into secure smart contracts for distribution—no third-party custody.

-## 🏅 Whitelisted Airdrop Recipe Assets
+## 🏆 Eligible Airdrop Assets

-- TODO: List Sonic ecosystem NFTs/tokens eligible for airdrops on Launch Layer.
+- (TODO: List or link to eligible assets for airdrop campaigns)